❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • And more

 In some states, prenups are only valid if executed within a certain time frame.
 This is why it is important to check with your state laws or a local lawyer to understand what the deadline is for you to get a prenup.
-For example, in California, there is a rule known as the seven day rule, which requires seven calendar days between the final agreement and the signatures.
+For example, in California, there is a rule known as the seven-day rule, which requires seven calendar days between the final agreement and the signatures.
 This allows couples time to digest what they are signing and get a lawyer if they want or need one.

 In addition to finances, your prenup can also set expectations for your married lifestyle.
 This part of the agreement is covered in what are known as ‘lifestyle clauses’.
 In most states, lifestyle clauses are not enforceable.
 However, they encourage personal accountability.
+Some common points that can be covered are:

 • Where you will live